CanadianBias/patent-management-system/src/README.md

 # Patent Management System
 *src*

-- Controller contains all PHP page controllers and respective logic, sitemap
+- Controller contains all PHP page controllers and respective logic
 - DataFixtures is unused but could be populated with sample data, but would require more logic compared to forms
 - Entity contains Doctrine ORM database entities and database schema diagram
 - Factory is unused, but could populate database along with DataFixtures with fake data